Epithets of Artemis: I-K

 Kolainis, related with the animals at Euboea and Attica.
 At Eretria she had a major temple and she was called Amarysia.
 The goddess became a healer goddess of women.

 Kolias, in a cult of women.
 Men were excluded because the fertility of the earth was related to motherhood.
 Aristophanes mentions Kolias and Genetyllis who are accused for lack of restraint.
 Their cult had a very emotional character.

 Kondyleatis, named after the village Kondylea, where she had a grove and a temple.
 In a legend some boys tied a rope around the image of the goddess and said that Artemis was hanged.
 The boys were killed by the inhabitants and this caused a divine punishment.
 All the women brought dead children in the world, until the boys were honourably buried.
 An annual sacrifice was instituted to the divine spirits of the boys.
 Kondyleatis was most likely the original name of Artemis Apanchomeni.

 Kordaka, in Elis. Τhe dancers performed the obscene dance kordaka, which is considered the origin of the dance of the old comedy.
 The dance is famous for its nudge and hilarity and gave the name to the goddess.

 Korythalia, derived from Korythale, probably the "laurel May-branch", as a goddess of vegetation at Sparta.
 The epheboi and the girls who entered the marriage age placed the Korythale in front of the door of the house.
 In the cult the female dancers (famous in the antiquity) performed boisterous dances and were called Korythalistriai.
 In Italy, the male dancers wore wooden masks and they were called kyrritoi (pushing with the horns).

 Kourotrophos, protector of children.
 During the Apaturia the front hair of young girls and young boys (koureion) were offered to the goddess.

+Kynago Κυναγώ, the female form of Kynagidas (Κυναγίδας, an epithet shared with her half-brother, Heracles Kynagidas), meaning "I hunt with dogs" or "I lead the hunt" (Κυν (Kyn) refers to "dog" or "hound" and αγώ (agō) is a verb meaning "I lead" or "I conduct").